namans-git/res-paper-du/README.md

 ### **STARTING NOTE**

+I worked under [Mrs. Manika Garg Shandilya](https://scholar.google.com/citations?user=rl6x0sIAAAAJ&hl=en) for a period of 8-9 months in my final year during which I assisted her with her research paper.
+It was my first experience at something outside college coursework and I couldn't have asked for a better mentor and opportunity.
-the notebooks, in conjunction, can be understood as a timeline of trying different machine learning, analysis techniques and learning what works best.
+Talking about the notebooks in this repo, they (in conjunction) can be understood as a timeline of trying different machine learning, analysis techniques and learning what works best.
 Some notebooks might have no conclusions to them but they all play a role in figuring stuff out.

  ### res_paper_linreg.ipynb